solana-developers/solana-cookbook/docs/th/references/basic-transactions.md

 </SolanaCodeGroup>

-## How to change compute budget for a transaction
+## วิธี change compute budget for a transaction

 Compute budget for a single transaction สามารถ be changed by adding an instruction call to the Compute Budget Program.
 By default the compute budget is set the product